vicente-ramos/ike-artifactory-ruby/README.md

 # IKE Artifactory

-This gem provides an object-oriented interface to Artifactory API for managing objects in Artfactory, particularly for cleaning up old Docker images
+This gem provides an object-oriented interface to Artifactory API for managing objects in Artfactory, particularly for cleaning up old Docker images.

 ## Classes

-Classes are located in `lib` directory.
-IKE:Artifactory implements two classes:
+This gem implements two classes:

-* `IKE::Artifactory::Client` class: Implements any method that calls Artifactory's API, and also other helpful methods.
-  It is a layer between Artifactory's API and its users.
+* `IKE::Artifactory::Client`: Interfaces with the Artifactory API

-* `IKE::Artifactory::DockerCleaner` class: Using `IKE::Artifactory::Client` implements a single method called `cleanup!` that let's you specify a path in Artifactory that has docker container image tags, a list of tags to be excluded, other parameters; and will clean all container images meeting the resulting conditions created with the parameters.
+* `IKE::Artifactory::DockerCleaner`: Uses `IKE::Artifactory::Client` to implement a single method called `cleanup!` that lets you specify a path in Artifactory that has Docker container images.
+The `cleanup!` method will delete all images except the following:
+  * a list of tags to be excluded (`images_exclude_list`)
+  * any images less than a certain age (`days_old`)
+  * any the most recent N images, regardless of age (`most_recent_images`)

-## Script
+## Utility scripts

-The script is located in `bin` directory:
+Utility scripts that use these classes can be found in the `bin` directory:

-* `cleaner.rb`: A script to clean docker container images from a specified Artifactory repository.
-Read more about this script in this [doc](README.cleaner.md)
+* `cleaner.rb` - an interface to `IKE::Artifactory::DockerCleaner`; see [README.cleaner.md](README.cleaner.md)

 ## Installation